 Causes ichecks to generate all checks (including non-default checks) to an output file.
 When you use the output file with icstat, icstat will perform all checks.

 --check

 Syntax --check tag[,...]

-tag The tag of a specific check that you want to perform, for example
+The tag of a specific check that you want to perform, for example output file with icstat, icstat will perform the specified check.

 ARR-inv-index-pos.
 You can specify one or several tags.